Endlessguyin/TGLSC_Customs_ChickenKingsVault/README.md

-# chicken-kings-really-cool-test-website
+# Chicken Kings Vault

-test game website
-100% super cool
+Chicken Kings Vault is an open sourced unblocked game website full of flash, webports, emulator and many more types of games!